Jadarma/advent-of-code-kotlin/README.md

   Useful when refactoring an expensive day and no not wish to waste time on the big test while the small ones do fail.
   If set to `SkipExamples`, does not run against the example test cases even if present.
   Useful for isolating a single execution of the solution, useful when debugging.

+- *efficiencyBenchmark* - Defaults to project configuration.
+  The maximum runtime a solution can have while being considered efficient by the time tests.
+  Only the user input tests are measured.

 </details>